geojeff/busser/docs/CoffeeScriptHelp.md

 is more important for some things than others, but for usages such as forming objects or argument hashes with indentation, instead of with (), {}, and commas between items, the simplification is clear.
-And for other language features, such as the list comprehension, the "bang for the buck" is great, as shown below.
+And for other language features, such as the list comprehension, the "bang for the buck" is great, as shown in a section below.

 * **@**, the "this" operator: